 RR: Let me guess...you also had something to do with the change of Coke’s flavor back in the eighties?

 LL: No, silly.
-That was the Seals of the Vatican.
+That was the Vatican Seals.

 RR: Wait, like the official symbol of the Pope?

 LL: No, like seals with flippers.
 They’re just Catholic seals, although they put on a nice show for Christmas.
 “The Carol of the Seals”, I think it’s called.
 (She holds a claw to her chin as she looks off in what I can only assume is thought.)